Yaaaaaaassica/flink/docs/dev/table/streaming/joins.md

 Join with a Temporal Table
 --------------------------

-A join with a temporal table joins an arbitrary table (left input/probe side) with a temporal table (right input/build side), i.e., an external dimension table that changes over time.
-Please check the corresponding page for more information about [temporal tables](temporal_tables.html#temporal-table).
+A join with a temporal table joins an append/upsert/retract stream (left input/probe side) with a temporal table (right input/build side), i.e., a remote dimension table that changes over time.
+Please check the corresponding page for more information about [temporal tables](temporal_tables.html).

-<span class="label label-danger">Attention</span> Users can not use arbitrary tables as a temporal table, but need to use a table backed by a `LookupableTableSource`.
-A `LookupableTableSource` can only be used for temporal join as a temporal table.
-See the page for more details about [how to define LookupableTableSource](../sourceSinks.html#defining-a-tablesource-with-lookupable).

 The following example shows an `Orders` stream that should be joined with the continuously changing currency rates table `LatestRates`.

-`LatestRates` is a dimension table that is materialized with the latest rate.
+`LatestRates` is a dimension table that is populated with the latest rate.
 At time `10:15`, `10:30`, `10:52`, the content of `LatestRates` looks as follows:

 {% highlight sql %}
 10:15> SELECT * FROM LatestRates;